 Read the Help Message in the dialog for instructions on manually performing the specified operations.
 To further accommodate the instructions, additional explanations are indicated below:

 On the SUT computer, start a remote desktop (RDP) connection to the Driver computer using the negotiation-based approach (see MS-RDPBCGR section 5.4.2.1) and specify either the TLS, Cress, or RDP standard security protocol to secure the RDP session.
+Once you start the RDP connection successfully, on the driver computer, input 'Y' and press "Enter" key on the console.
+Otherwise, if you want to abort the case, input 'N' and press "Enter" key on the console.The test case will continue to run if you press "Enter" key, otherwise, it will end and fail.

 More Information